codetojoy/easter_eggs_for_git/egg_01_basic_states.md

 ### Exercise 1: basic happy flow

-* let's view _status_ and confirm that all files are currently untracked:
+* view _status_ and confirm that all files are currently untracked:

 <details><summary>Hint for this step:</summary>
 <p><pre>